Onboarding · Workspace · Orientation system · Updated May 22, 2026 · By Admaxxer Team

 What if I'm an agency?

-Does business_type affect my data ingest?
+Does business type affect my data ingest?

 Will the SaaS tiles show real data on day 1?